The AI Revolution in Development

 By 2027, we predict:

-- AI will handle 60% of routine coding
+- AI will handle much of the routine coding

 - Developers become "code architects"